There is something incredibly fascinating about a pregnant belly.

 For tips on dealing with your post baby belly, be sure to read How To Lose Belly Fat After Giving Birth – 7 Effective Tips.

-As your pregnancy progresses, you might find friends, relatives and even total strangers want to share their comments on the size of your belly.
+As your pregnancy progresses, you might hear comments on the size of your baby bump that cause you concern or anxiety, such as:

 ‘Are you sure there’s only one baby in there?’

-What’s important is that you and your baby are healthy and well.
+What’s important is you and your baby are healthy and well.

-Comparing your pregnant belly with other bellies won’t tell you much either.
+Comparing pregnant bellies with others won’t tell you much either.

 Don’t worry!
 Your body is doing a great job of growing your perfect baby.